Jaffar Express operation complete, 33 terrorists killed: DG ISPR

 “By attacking soft targets, they have created this environment,” he said.
 “If they want to fight, we have cantonments and other hard targets.
 But they attack passengers on buses and target them on ethnic grounds.”

-Referring to dialogue, the chief minister said that nobody is heading efforts to establish talks with separatist groups because “they are not ready” to sit at the table.
+Referring to dialogue, the chief minister said that nobody was heading efforts to establish talks with separatist groups because “they are not ready” to sit at the table.

 “There are two kinds of people: murderers with guns and those who advocate for them and glorify them on TV and social media,” Bugti stressed.
 “No country allows this except for ours.
 They talk about breaking apart our state and call it solidarity.”